Methodology

 - One report per domain per day (Muscat time).
 Re-scanning the same domain on the same day serves the stored report (on-screen and PDF).
 Every scan issues a signed, timestamped PDF, and every criterion score is stored individually.

-The category model (100 points)
+The overall category model (100 points)

 Crawlability & Indexability